I Want To ...

-The new, five story Patient Tower opened its doors.
-The expansion project included eight new operating rooms; a new maternity unit; a centralized location for the New Jersey Neuroscience Institute.
+The new, five story Patient Tower opens its doors.
+The expansion project includes eight new operating rooms; a new maternity unit; and a centralized location for the New Jersey Neuroscience Institute.

-JFK Health is formed.
-This community-owned, not-for-profit health system serves the residents of the greater Central New Jersey region including Union and Somerset counties.
+Solaris Health System is formed.
+This community-owned, not-for-profit health system serves the residents of the greater Central New Jersey region, including Union and Somerset counties.

 JFK Medical Center honored with an "A" for Hospital Safety in 2012 by The Leapfrog Group, an independent national nonprofit group.

-JFK Medical Center's Stroke and Cerebrovascular Program was designated as a Comprehensive Stroke Center by the New Jersey Department of Health and Senior Services, a Primary Stroke Center by the Joint Commission and was a recipient of the American Heart Association and American Stroke Association's Get With The Guidelines® Stroke Gold Plus Performance Achievement Award in 2012.
+JFK Medical Center's Stroke and Cerebrovascular Program is designated as a Comprehensive Stroke Center by the New Jersey Department of Health and Senior Services, a Primary Stroke Center by the Joint Commission and is a recipient of the American Heart Association and American Stroke Association's Get With The Guidelines® Stroke Gold Plus Performance Achievement Award in 2012.

-JFK received the Target Stroke Honor Roll Award and HealthGrades Stroke Care Excellence Award -- ranked #1 in New Jersey and in the Top 5% in the Country.
+JFK receives the Target Stroke Honor Roll Award and HealthGrades Stroke Care Excellence Award -- ranked #1 in New Jersey and in the Top 5% in the Country.

 In the 2012 ranking of the nation's "Best Hospitals" published by U.S. News & World Report, the JFK Johnson Rehabilitation Institute earns a top recognition in the northeast.
 Only 148 of the 4,793 hospitals evaluated met such criteria and performed well enough to rank in the prestigious list of best hospitals.